pengchengzeng/pengchengzeng.github.io/_pages/about.md

 📢📢 <span style="color:green;"> Collaborations are welcome — particularly with researchers in biomedicine (genomics, spatial omics, etc.), data science, and AI.

 # 🔥 News
-- *2026.03*: Our paper entitled "DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification" was accepted by ICLR 2026.
+- *2026.03*: Our paper entitled "GALA: A Unified Landmark-Free Framework for Coarse-to-Fine Spatial Alignment Across Resolutions and Modalities in Spatial Transcriptomics" was accepted by Briefings in Bioinformatics.
 - *2026.01*: Our paper entitled "DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification" was accepted by ICLR 2026.
 - *2025.12*: Our paper entitled "Guided Co-clustering Transfer Across Unpaired and Paired Single-cell Multi-omics Data" was accepted by Bioinformatics.
 The senior student Hongyao Li is the first author.